-Children with cancer often have increased calorie and protein needs.
+Children with cancer often have greater calorie and protein needs.
 Protein is needed for growth and to help the body repair itself.
 Getting enough calories can help the body grow, heal and prevent weight loss.
-If your child is having trouble eating enough calories and protein, your child's physician or dietitian may suggest serving high-calorie and high-protein foods (e.g., eggs, milk, peanut butter, cheese).
-They also may recommend that your child try oral supplements such as Carnation Instant Breakfast or Pediasure.
+If your child is having trouble eating enough calories and protein, your child's doctor or dietitian may suggest they eat high-calorie and high-protein foods (e.g., eggs, milk, peanut butter, cheese, nuts and beans).
+They also may suggest that your child try oral supplements such as Carnation Instant Breakfast, Ensure, Boost or Pediasure.

-While your child is undergoing treatment a dietitian will be involved in his or her care during the hospital stay and when your child is seen at clinic appointments by the physician.
-The dietitian will provide goals for how much your child needs to eat and drink.
-They will also discuss your child’s growth and weight gain goals.
-Sometimes during treatment, children can become very uninterested in eating, especially if they have experienced significant nausea, vomiting, or pain with eating.
-This can also happen after children have been on TPN or IV fluids and have not eaten by mouth for an extended period of time.
-In these situations, a speech language pathologist can work with your child to help him or her start eating again.
-They can also provide strategies for eating at home.
+Children that are having treatment for cancer sometimes need IV nutrition, called total parenteral nutrition (TPN).
+When needed, TPN can be a good way of giving complete nutrition that is managed by the dietitian, pharmacist and doctor.
+A dietitian will be involved your child’s care during the hospital stay and when they are seen at clinic appointments by the doctor.
+The dietitian will make goals for how much your child needs to eat and drink.
+They will also talk with you about your child’s growth and weight gain goals.
+Sometimes during treatment, children can become very uninterested in eating, especially if they have had lots of nausea, vomiting, or pain with eating.
+If this happens, a speech language pathologist can work with your child to help them start eating again.
+They can also give you method to help with eating at home.